Convex polytope

+A convex polytope is a special case of a polytope, having the additional property that it is also a convex set contained in the $n$-dimensional Euclidean space $\mathbb{R}^n$.

 Convex polytopes play an important role both in various branches of mathematics and in applied areas, most notably in linear programming.

+Terminology

+Most texts use the term "polytope" for a bounded convex polytope, and the word "polyhedron" for the more general, possibly unbounded object.
+Others (including this article) allow polytopes to be unbounded.
+The terms "bounded/unbounded convex polytope" will be used below whenever the boundedness is critical to the discussed issue.
+Yet other texts identify a convex polytope with its boundary.

 In the influential textbooks of Grünbaum and Ziegler on the subject, as well as in many other texts in discrete geometry, convex polytopes are often simply called "polytopes".
 Grünbaum points out that this is solely to avoid the endless repetition of the word "convex", and that the discussion should throughout be understood as applying only to the convex variety (p.
 51).

 A polytope is called full-dimensional if it is an $n$-dimensional object in $\mathbb{R}^n$.

 Examples

 Many examples of bounded convex polytopes can be found in the article "polyhedron".